Fifty years ago this week in 1964, the Earth--or at least New York City (which was in its Mad Men

 (originally shown as What's Happening!
 The Beatles In the USA

 ) is a fantastic introduction to western culture, 1964.

-No American rock and roll band could match the power of The Beatles or their single-minded drive.
-And as for wit, between Ringo's malapropos and John's Joyce-meets-Goon Show
+The Beatles played somewhere—on stage, in rehearsal, or in a studio—virtually every day and every night.
+No American rock and roll band could match their stage power or their single-minded drive.
+And as for wit, between Ringo's malaprops and John's Joyce-meets-Goon Show

 word play, they were too quick for the press who could do nothing but set themselves up to be knocked down.
 As for The Beatles themselves, they had pretty much everything they needed at this point.
 Except perhaps for a guitar that had some bite